odoo/odoo/doc/reference/javascript_reference.rst

     - can_create: allow the creation of related records (take precedence over no_create option)
-    - can_write: allow the edition of related records (default: true)
+    - can_write: allow the editing of related records (default: true)

     Options: